Mumbai: Lakshmi Nagar junction, where boy was run over is a death trap

-Locals claim they have been demanding a subway at the dangerous spot on the Ghatkopar-Andheri Link road, where a 6-year-old boy and his brother were run over by a bus, for the last three years but their pleas have fallen on deaf ears
+Locals claim they have been demanding a subway at the dangerous spot on the Ghatkopar-Andheri Link road, where a 6-year-old boy and his brother were run over by a bus, for the last 3 years

 A day after a school bus ran over six-year-old Ashok Murugan and his brother Suresh Murugan, feeble attempts to control the traffic on the notorious Lakshmi Nagar junction have begun.
 While the Brihanmumbai Municipal Corporation (BMC) chief has promised the local corporator in writing that the work for a vehicular subway will start in three months, nothing has been said about a pedestrian underpass yet.